Kony-CSE/kony-zxing-barcode-scanner/README.md

 Classes.jar will be available in the AAR file.
 Open Archive the AAR and copy the Classes.jar Write a java class in a Static method to invoke an activity in the AAR file.

+***Step3***
+Using the jar exported in Step 2 do the FFI integrations.
+Copy the AAR under Customlibs/andriod folder

-In case if your Android Studio Project have few more dependencies use android precompile task to add them.
+In case if your Android Studio Project have few more dependencies use android precompile task to add those dependencies in Kony project.